Kidnap (2008 film)

 Kidnap is a 2008 Indian Hindi-language action drama film directed by Sanjay Gadhvi and produced by Dhlin Mehta.
 The film stars Sanjay Dutt, Imran Khan, Minissha Lamba and Vidya Malvade.

 The film was released theatrically on 2 October 2008, coinciding with Gandhi Jayanti.

+A scene in the movie was lifted from Casino Royale (2006)'s first sequence.

 Plot

 Sonia Raina is a spirited teenager living with her mother, Mallika, and grandmother, Jaya, following her parents' divorce when she was 10.
 Shortly before her 18th birthday, Sonia has a heated argument with her mother about curfews after a Christmas party and asks about her father.
 In frustration, she swims far out to sea, where she is abducted by a man who chloroforms her and takes her to a secluded cottage with no exit.

 The next morning, Sonia’s mother receives a call from the abductor, who reveals he wants to speak only to Sonia’s estranged father, Vikrant Raina, a ruthless, New York-based billionaire worth $51.7 billion.
 He returns to India because he believes someone has emptied a large share of his money and reunites with Mallika, who informs him about the abduction of Sonia and the abductor’s demand.
 The kidnapper reveals that Vikrant's money is safe in his account but insists he complete a series of dangerous tasks to learn the motive behind the kidnapping and secure Sonia's release.

 The first task involves apologizing to Sister Margaret, a woman from Vikrant’s past, whom he must locate on a train.
 With the help of detective Irfan, Vikrant uncovers a poem given by the woman.
 Meanwhile, Sonia, initially defiant, becomes conflicted as she discovers her captor is not inherently cruel.
 Despite attempting to escape by injuring him, she later realizes his anger stems from years of pent-up frustration.

 Sonia eventually realizes the bungalow she is held captive in was once owned by Vikrant, and this captor who she had misunderstood is actually someone she knows.
 Years ago, Sonia suffered a car accident involving her and a young boy who was stealing the car; in reality, he was desperate to use it to save his injured friend.
 Vikrant’s influence sent the young boy to prison, where he endured 15 years of abuse and humiliation, fostering a desire for revenge.
 His intent was to teach Vikrant a lesson, not harm Sonia, though Sonia begins to empathize with him as she uncovers the truth.